exxeleron/qPython/doc/source/connection.rst

       q.close()

 .. note:: the connection is not established when the connector instance is
           created.
-The connection is initialized explicitly by calling the :meth:`~qpython.qconnection.QConnection.open` method.
+The connection is initialised explicitly by calling the :meth:`~qpython.qconnection.QConnection.open` method.